AdrianAgulto/Honeypot/README.md

 <img width="953" alt="image" src="https://github.com/user-attachments/assets/c72e4071-2638-438d-93a1-a5f378aa0871"/>

-If we open up the Attack Map, we can see tracers of real time connection attempts including the geo location and the port of the attack attempted on our machine.
+If we open up the Attack Map, we can see tracers of real time connection attempts including the geolocation and the port of the attempted attack on our machine.

 <img width="886" alt="image" src="https://github.com/user-attachments/assets/82a8391e-8ad5-4729-8b24-39d4c1aa281e" />